AdobeDocs/journey-optimizer.it-IT/help/using/allow-list.md

 >[!NOTE]
 >
->L&#39;elenco Consentiti può contenere fino a 1.000 voci.
+>L’elenco Consentiti può contenere fino a 1.000 voci.

 <!--
 Learn more on making these API calls in the API reference documentation.